 Analyse how your information is currently published, and whether more open formats can be used.
 For example, sharing financial information in a way that can be compared with information from other organisations, using the XML file format of IATI, is more open than publishing it as a PDF.
 However, it also may take more time to set up, so be prepared to balance the two, and start small.
-Bond provides free support on IATI data reporting to NGOs and DFID grant holders, and there is free help and advice on other types of open formats.
+Bond provides free support on IATI data reporting to NGOs who are DFID grant holders.

 Step 3: Decide

 Use the evidence in Step 2 to help you to decide the following: